gicait/python-for-geospatial-data-analysis/README.md

 ## Introduction

-This included fundamentals of Python programing language and fundamentals of Python for geospatial data analysis including vector and raster data.
+This includes few sessions covering fundamentals of Python programing language and fundamentals of Python programming for geospatial data analysis including vector and raster data.

 ## Libraries used